Stars Will Represent Time's Up At The Grammys With This Symbol

-In the wake of the #MeToo movement, music industry professionals will honor Time's Up at the 2018 Grammys on Sunday, January 28 via a white rose.
+In the wake of the #MeToo movement, music industry professionals will honour Time's Up at the 2018 Grammys on Sunday, January 28 via a white rose.

 Advertisement